ianthetechie/SwiftCGI/README.md

 A valid question.
 Mostly because I was bored last weekend.
 Also, because I am passionate about a couple of things.
 First, I love Swift.
 Call me an Apple fanboy, but I'm a huge fan of the language and think they hit the nail on the head.
 Second, I love lasers, but that's not important right now.
 Third, I am a huge supporter of functional (and similar derived styles) of programming.
-Fourth, because of items 1 and 3, I think that Swift is going to (eventually) bring functional programming within reach of the "normal" programmer.
+Fourth, I think that Swift is going to (eventually) bring functional programming within reach of the "normal" programmer who can't convince his boss to let him rewrite the company intranet in some arcane Haskell framework (which would be crazy awesome, but might not be maintainable by your average kid out of school; Swift OTOH is).
 I'm already starting to write iOS apps in a functional style thanks to Swift, and it's AWESOME.
 Which leads me to the final reason that I will bore you with: I hate programming web apps.
 I did it for way too many years.
 It scarred me for life.
 But I may be convinced to go back at some point after my JavaScript hangover wears off and I can write server-side code in a framework that is not bloated and works well with a functional approach.

 ## Vision
 SwiftCGI will eventually become a mature, modular microframework that encourages a functional approach to developing